 Becoming an entrepreneur involves learning of new skills and taking risks.
-Scientists also need basic a understanding the elementary of financial structures including understanding of Balance Sheets, Cash Flow statements, financial ratios and interpretations their and general accounting principles to run the business effectively as well as an understanding of legal topics such as business structure, contracts .liability and intellectual properties; these involves learning a new culture
+Scientists also need a basic understanding of the elementary financial structures including understanding of Balance Sheets, Cash Flow statements, financial ratios and general their interpretations and accounting principles to run the business effectively as well as an understanding of legal topics such as business structure, contracts ,liability and intellectual properties; these involves learning a new culture.